 If the QDOT qualifies, you may elect under section 6166 to pay the tax in installments.
 You may make either a protective or final election by checking "Yes" on line 3 of Part II, Elections by the Trustee/Designated Filer, and attaching the required statements.
-See the instructions for line 3 on page 3 for additional information.
+See the instructions for line 3 on page 4 for additional information.

 Make the check payable to "United States Treasury."
-Write the surviving spouse's social security number and "Form 706-QDT" on the check to assist us in posting it to the proper account.
+Write the surviving spouse's social security number (or individual taxpayer identification number (ITIN), if applicable) and "Form 706-QDT" on the check to assist us in posting it to the proper account.